 Bridget has worked on a number of high profile matters including multi-faceted and sensitive restructures, employment litigation in state and federal jurisdictions and strategic industrial relations disputes and negotiations.
 She works with clients across the finance, retail, health, construction, energy and resources and not-for-profit sectors.

 She is regarded for her practical, clear and commercial advice on all aspects of workplace and employment law.

 Bridget joined Arnold Bloch Leibler in June 2014 having previously worked with Allens’ commercial litigation team and in-house with the Victorian Department of Education and Training.
 She was appointed to partner in 2018.

-Bridget graduated from the University of Melbourne with a Bachelor of Arts and Bachelor of Laws with Honours.
-She is currently completing her Master of Laws from the University of Melbourne.
+Bridget graduated from the University of Melbourne with a Bachelor of Arts and Bachelor of Laws with Honours, and is currently completing her Master of Laws from the University of Melbourne.

 Bridget’s practice spans advisory work and litigation, and includes:

-- workplace investigations, including dealings with the Fair Work Ombudsman, Fair Work Building Industry Inspectorate and WorkSafe.
+- workplace investigations, including dealings with the Ombudsman, and

 Bridget is a member of the Industrial Relations Society of Victoria.